dmckinnon/stitch/README.md

 The idea behind FAST is that corners usually have two lines leading away from them, and that the intensity of the pixels in one of the two angles created by those lines will be either lighter or darker than the other.
 For example, think of the corner of a roof with the sun above.
 Two lines (the roof edges) come out from the corner, and below will be darker than above.
 The way a FAST feature detector works is that for each pixel, it scans a circle of 16 pixels around it, about 3 pixels radius, and compares the intensities to the centre intensity (plus or minus a threshold).
 If there is a stretch of sequential pixels 12 or more in length that are all of greater intensity (plus a threshold) than the centre, or lesser intensity (minus a threshold) than the centre, this is deemed a FEATURE.
 (OpenCV's explanation has some better visuals)

-### Stop!
+### Stop - Exercise 1
-At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+At this point you should know enough theory to make at least a good attempt at Feature Detection - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-The section after contains minor notes, but nothing important.
+Once you are done with this, move on to **Feature Scoring**.

 ### Tunable parameters